rblack42/Blog/content/2014/12/06/Hangertalk.rst

 ==========================

-Basically, you still need to focus on similar things, but the big new one is keeping the craft straight and level.
+Basically, you still need to focus on similar things, but the big new one is keeping the craft right-side up, and straight and level.
 For a beginner, that can be a challenge.

 First, you have to get used to all the instruments that tell you which way you are flying, and ow the airplane is oriented relative to the ground, even in the middle of a cloud or at night.
 The front panel is a bit more complicated than the average car:

 ..  image:: images/FlightPanel.png
     :alt: Flight Panel

+It is a bit different jumping out of one airplane and into another.
+All those instrumentsmight be in different places in the second one, and you need to lear where everything is, because they are all important in some way, and you monitor them all as you fly.

 You have three different kinds of controls to worry about.
-For the kind of plane I started learning how to fly, I sat in the pilot's seat with a wheel in front, just like in a car, and two pedals under my feet, that you could push.
+For the kind of plane I started learning how to fly, I sat in the pilot's seat with a wheel (they called it a yoke, because it was not really the same as in a car) in front, and two pedals under my feet, that you could push.

 They did this:

     * Pitch